cognitivetech/Psychology-Summaries/Yoga-Therapy+PolyVagal-Theory.md

   * Pranayama (breathing exercises)
   * Meditation

-**References:**
-- **Bawra, S. (2012).
-The Bhagavad Gita**: A Practical Guide to Enlightenment.
-Shambhala Publications.
-- **Chu, D., et al. (2017).
-Effects of yoga on cardiac autonomic function in older adults**: A systematic review and meta-analysis.
-Journal of Alternative and Complementary Medicine, 23(5), 489-496.
-- **Kolacz, K., & Porges, S. W. (2018).
-The Polyvagal Theory in Yoga**: An Integrative Approach to Physiology and Psychology.
-In Handbook of Yoga Science and Practice (pp. 357-369).
-Springer, Cham.
-- **Miller, P. D. (2012).
-The Essence of the Bhagavad Gita**: A New Translation and Commentary for Contemporary Readers.
-Shambhala Publications.
-- **Porges, S. W., & Kolacz, K. (2018).
-Polyvagal theory in yoga**: An integrative approach to physiology and psychology.
-In Handbook of Yoga Science and Practice (pp. 349-356).
-Springer, Cham.
-- Sarang, V., & Telles, S. (2006).
-Effects of pranayama on heart rate variability in healthy subjects.
-Journal of the American Geriatrics Society, 54(1), 117-123.
-- **Stoler-Miller, S. (2004).
-The Bhagavad Gita**: A Modern Translation and Commentary.
-Shambhala Publications.
-- **Sullivan, M., et al. (2018).
-Yoga as an adjunctive intervention for depression**: A systematic review and meta-analysis.
-Depression and Anxiety, 35(4), 329-346.
-- **Telles, S., et al. (2016).
-Effects of yoga on heart rate variability in healthy subjects**: A systematic review.
-Journal of Alternative and Complementary Medicine, 22(8), 675-682.
-- Tyagi, D., & Cohen, L. G. (2016

 ## YOGA’S PRACTICES TO CULTIVATE RESILIENCE
 * Yoga practices promote resilience by activating Sattva and optimizing autonomic control